NataliVol4ipsa/BignumArithmetics/README.md

 [AWAITING] 7.3.
 Create a config file to configure current parameters of testing.
 Create endless looped menu of reading input, like a local console.

 [MAYBE] 8.0 Try to implement a normal calculator, with brackets support.
 Look at stack-like collections.
 Regex?
 RPN?
+Class Expression.
+What if mul overflow?

 [MAYBE] 9.0.
 Try to implement multithreading.
 It can be used with low-level operations, parsing etc.